Tulip-Dev/tulip/doc/user/functions.rst

 Hierarchy
 =========

 Tulip supports graphs hierarchies.
-The navigation among the tree of subgraphs can be done in the graph list view.
+The navigation in the tree of subgraphs can be performed in the graph list view.

 .. _hierarchy_definition: